Natural hot springs and geothermal pools in Iceland

-Mývatn nature baths is a super cozy geothermal pool located in the north of Iceland, 489 km from Reykjavík (approx. 6-hour car ride.)
-The water supplies for the lagoon runs straight from the National Power Company´s bore hole in Bjarnarflag.
-One of my favorite reasons to visit Lake Mývatn is because of it’s BEAUTIFUL landscape scenery that surrounds it and which is considered one of Europe´s greatest natural treasures!
-The water has a temperature of about 36 – 40°C and contains a lot of minerals and due to its chemical composition, bacterias do not thrive in the lagoon so it’s PERFECT for bathing.
+Mývatn nature baths is a super cozy geothermal pool located in the north of Iceland.
+One of my favorite things about Lake Mývatn is its incredible landscape scenery that surrounds it.
+The water has a perfect temperature of about 36 – 40°C and contains a lot of minerals!

-Entrance fee: The standard price is 3800 ISK but 4300 ISK in the summertime!
+Entrance fee: Their standard price is 3800 ISK